JosephBrendler/myUtilities/README.md

 # myUtilities
-Originally a repo for code for my utilities
-This is now mainly a repo for pre-built kernel packages for several SBCs
+This is a repository for source code for my utilities including joetoo and sbc meta packages, crossbuild-tools, and pre-built kernel packages for xen vms and several SBCs